-G. Cross-functional teams (CFTs) are groups consisting of various members of a geographical area or facility (as defined by the EMS organizational structure) who develop and rank aspects and impacts.
-CFTs are responsible for assessing significant aspects and impacts and setting bureau priorities in part by establishing objectives and targets designed to reduce impacts to the environment.
+G. Cross-functional team (CFT) is a cross-disciplinary group consisting of USGS personnel (as defined by the EMS CFT Charter) who develop and rank environmental aspects and impacts.
+The CFT is responsible for assessing significant environmental aspects and impacts and setting bureau priorities in part by establishing objectives and targets designed to reduce impacts to the environment.

-(1) Serves as the USGS Senior Sustainability Officer responsible for the implementation of EMS, chairs the USGS Sustainability Council, and exercises executive oversight of the Bureau EMS.
+(1) Serves as the USGS Chief Sustainability Officer responsible for the implementation of EMS, chairs the USGS Sustainability Council, and exercises executive oversight of the Bureau EMS.

 (2) Annually reviews the EMS.

-(a) Ensures that they are developed, implemented, and fully operational.
+(a) Ensures that the EMS is developed, implemented, and fully operational.

-(b) Verifies their effectiveness through a conformance review.
+(b) Verifies EMS effectiveness through a conformance review.

-(c) Ensures that they reflect EMS elements and framework referenced in the ISO 14001:2004 standard.
+(c) Ensures that the EMS reflects elements and framework referenced in the ISO 14001:2004 standard.